micihime/solid-umbrella/README.md

 2. check the console log in terminal

 When using simple form, I can see file name, size and content logged to the console.
-When using Mantine form with file input, I am not able to see the file content or anything.
+When using Mantine form components with file input, I am not able to see the file content or anything.

-Does not work
-I am not able to read the file properties or the file content "/mantinesimple" Mantine components in simple form "/mantinehandler" Mantine components using Remix parseMultipartFormData
+I am not able to read the file properties or the file content in /mantinesimple and in /mantinehandler routes.

 # Welcome to Remix + Vite!